zeitdev/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

     - ...
 ```

-The most important here is to decouple the decision point (the place where I need to know if a feature is enabled) from the decision logic (how do I know this feature is enabled).
+The most important here is to decouple the decision point (the place where I need to know if a feature is enabled) from the decision logic (how do I know if this feature is enabled).

-Your feature flag must respect the following contract:
+Your feature flag service must respect the following contract:

 ```php
 interface FeatureFlag